 Gold nanoparticles (colloidial gold) have been extensively used for applications both in biology (e.g. bio-imaging) and technology (e.g. photonics) due their unique optical properties.
 These properties are conferred by the interaction of light with electrons on the gold nanoparticle surface.
-At a specific wavelength (frequency) of light, collective oscillation of electrons on the gold nanoparticle surface cause a phenomenon called surface plasmon resonance resulting in strong extinction of light.
+At a specific wavelength (frequency) of light, collective oscillation of electrons on the gold nanoparticle surface cause a phenomenon called surface plasmon resonance (figure 1) resulting in strong extinction of light (absorption and scattering).
 The particular wavelength, or frequency, of light where this occurs is strongly dependant on the gold nanoparticle size, shape, surface and agglomeration state as described in more detail below.

 The difference in extinction between different sized gold nanoparticles can conveniently be utilized for multiplexing.

 A major determinant of the optical properties of gold nanoparticles is their shape.
 By synthesizing gold nanoparticles of different shapes, the surface plasmon resonance can easily be tuned to give absorption maxima from around 500nm into the near-infrared part of the spectrum.
 As an example, Cytodiagnostics spherical collodial gold have absorbance maxima between 515-570nm as described above, while irregular shaped particles such as gold nanorods, and urchin shaped gold nanoparticles (also called gold nanostars) have absorption maximum in the near-infrared region of the spectra, figure 3.
 For custom synthesis of gold nanoparticles with irregular shapes please contact us.

 The difference in absorption properties between spherical and irregular-shaped gold nanoparticles of the same average size is caused by an anisotropic (uneven) distribution of the surface electron layers.